yrlu/reinforcement_learning/README.md

 ------
-If you find some code useful, please give it a star <3
+If you find some code in this repo useful, please give it a star <3